Maldaris/pomf-js/README.md

 ## Contributing

 We'd really like if you can take some time to make sure your coding style is consistent with the project.
-Pomf-JS [Airbnb JavaScript (ES5)](https://github.com/airbnb/javascript/tree/es5-deprecated/es5) (`airbnb/legacy`) coding style guides.
+Pomf-JS uses [Airbnb JavaScript (ES5)](https://github.com/airbnb/javascript/tree/es5-deprecated/es5) (`airbnb/legacy`) coding style guides.
 We use ESLint to enforce these standards.